South Africa’s first regulated broker-matcher

 matches to this broker

-Do you know when to trade during the Asian calm, the London rush, or the New York surge?
+Do you know what the best time to trade forex is during the Asian calm, the London rush, or the New York surge?

-From Monday to Friday it ticks around the clock, shifting from Sydney to Tokyo, then London, then New York.
+From Monday to Friday it ticks around the clock, shifting from Sydney to Tokyo, followed by the JSE for us South Africans, then London, and thereafter by the New York trading session.

 But don’t mistake constant activity for constant opportunity (a major pitfall).